-As one of Akron General’s specialized surgical services, patients needing liver or pancreatic surgery will have access to a highly skilled and caring team, including a board certified, fellowship trained liver and pancreas surgeon, Kevin Lowe, MD, PhD.
+As one of Akron General’s specialized surgical services, patients needing liver or pancreatic surgery will have access to a highly skilled and caring team.

 Our philosophy is to provide exceptional care, close to home.
 We believe that during treatment it is important for patients to be near family and friends and to have access to the same physicians – those who know and understand your needs.
 As your partner, we will work with you and your family throughout your treatment to fully explain each test, medication and procedure.
 This comprehensive approach enhances our ability to provide high-quality care.